 Experts agree that the best way to reopen safely in the COVID era is to go paperless.
+By moving to paperless processes companies can reduce paper waste, improve efficiency and keep people safer.

-Plexiglass and rules about physical distancing will not work if people are in close contact passing paper bills, forms and documents.
+Plexiglass and rules about physical distancing will not work if people are in close contact passing paper bills, forms, and documents.

 Reducing paperwork by scanning documents and using mobile forms is essential to helping mitigate virus spread.

-Going Paperless is Hard for Small Businesses
+Reducing Paper Processes is Hard for Small Businesses

-Establishing a paper free work environment is easier said than done.
+Establishing a paper-free work environment is easier said than done.
 Despite the benefits of going paperless, removing stacks of paper and becoming a paperless business is tough for small business owners.
 Add budget constraints and limited staff and the challenge only becomes greater.

 Business News Daily has some great advice in its article, “Tips and Services to Help Your Office Go Paperless.”
 To go paperless during the COVID-19 pandemic, the article offers sound advice.